Operation Wooden Leg: Background

 After being driven out of Lebanon in the 1982 Lebanon War, the PLO moved its headquarters to Tunisia.

 In April 1985, a PLO plan for a major seaborne attack on Israel was thwarted.
 Under the plan, PLO fighters would travel to the Israeli coast in a freighter and land in rubber dinghies, then hijack a bus or two and force the drivers to transport them to the Kirya, the Israeli military headquarters in Tel Aviv, where they would kill the sentries and storm the compound, killing as many people as they could and trying to target the Minister of Defense and Chief of Staff.
 They would then take hostages and bargain for the release of Palestinian prisoners from Israeli prisons.
 Israeli military intelligence was aware of the plan and the Israeli Navy subsequently thwarted it.
-On April 20, the Atavarius, a ship carrying the PLO raiding force, was intercepted and sunk by two Israeli missile boats.
+On 20 April, the Atavarius, a ship carrying the PLO raiding force, was intercepted and sunk by two Israeli missile boats.
 Twenty PLO fighters were killed and eight captured.
-In a subsequent raid on April 24, four Israeli missile boats and Shayetet 13 commandos sank the Moonlight, another ship leased for the operation, at its dock in Algeria.
+In a subsequent raid on 24 April, four Israeli missile boats and Shayetet 13 commandos sank the Moonlight, another ship leased for the operation, at its dock in Algeria.

 In the aftermath of the incident, Israeli Defense Minister Yitzhak Rabin ordered plans drawn up for a retaliatory operation against the PLO's base in Tunisia.
 Under one proposal, Israel would launch a major seaborne commando raid, with about a hundred commandos from the Sayeret Matkal, Shayetet 13, and Shaldag units landing on the Tunisian shore in rubber dinghies launched from navy vessels and raiding the PLO compound.
 Another proposal was a bombing run by Israeli fighter jets to destroy it.
-Training began for both plans pending cabinet apprival.
+Training began for both plans pending cabinet approval.

 There were tactical and strategic problems with both options.
 The sheer distance from Israel complicated the options for a combined-arms ground attack.
 It would be difficult to extract the commandos if the operation went poorly and the chances of casualties were high.
 On the other hand, Israel had little intelligence on Tunisian and Libyan air defenses.
 Israel had requested the intelligence from the United States, but the US government turned down the request.
 In the end, the intelligence was obtained through Jonathan Pollard, a US naval intelligence analyst who spied for Israel.

 Although the Israeli government had obtained sufficient intelligence to conduct an air attack, it still hesistated to approve it.
 Meanwhile, General Yitzhak Mordechai, who had been designated to command the land incursion, pressed for it to go ahead, but Rabin was worried about the chances of something going wrong and Mordechai was unable to assure him that such a thing would not happen.
 Due to the tactical and diplomatic risks, it was decided to indefinitely postpone the operation.